Start with the user workflow, not the audio endpoint

 Launch with pricing and guardrails visible

 Text-to-speech can become expensive when agents create audio automatically, so usage controls should be part of the launch product.
 Credit visibility, optional packs, and workspace billing keep teams comfortable as adoption grows.
-The product should explain how setup, templates, tags, jobs, and billing fit together so everyone understands the workflow before it becomes part of daily work.
+The product should explain how setup, templates, natural expression markup, jobs, and billing fit together so everyone understands the workflow before it becomes part of daily work.

 What to measure after the first users arrive

-After launch, watch which templates are used most often, which expression tags produce validation errors, which jobs fall back to background generation, and where users abandon setup.
+After launch, watch which templates are used most often, which expression directions need better examples, which jobs fall back to background generation, and where users abandon setup.
 Those signals tell you whether the product should improve documentation, add new templates, or tune pricing.
 They also create useful future content: real workflow lessons can become better docs, stronger landing pages, and more specific blog posts that answer the questions users actually ask.